What do you do when you have been praying regularly with your children and suddenly they won’t pray?

 Our children may mouth the words we want them to say, but they are still angry.
 They are not praying.
 They are simply performing under pressure.
 Talking to them about how God understands our anger and wants to hear from us anyway is worthless.
 True, but usually worthless in that moment.

 We can see in the many angry psalms in the Bible that God wants to hear from us in our anger and despair, but that can be hard for our children to understand.

 We need to model it.
-We need to cry out to God in front of our children.
+And we need to cry out to God in front of our children.
 They need to see that we cry to God about daily frustrations.
 That he is not just there to be thanked and to be prayed to for our important needs.
-He is there for us for everything.
+But he is there for us for everything.

 I wish I had done more of this with my children when they were young.